pp21/CCoLBP-for-Face-PAD/README.md

 Please kindly cite our paper as follow when you use it.
 Thank you.

-Please cited as: Peng F, Qin L, Long M. CCoLBP: Chromatic Co-Occurrence of Local Binary Pattern for Face Presentation Attack Detection[C]//2018 27th International Conference on Computer Communication and Networks (ICCCN).
+Please cite as: Peng F, Qin L, Long M. CCoLBP: Chromatic Co-Occurrence of Local Binary Pattern for Face Presentation Attack Detection[C]//2018 27th International Conference on Computer Communication and Networks (ICCCN).
 IEEE, 2018: 1-9.
 DOI: 10.1109/ICCCN.2018.8487325